mkbabb/parse-that/docs/tranches/B/PROGRESS.md

-Formation status: **ACTIVE — P1–P6 and post-P6 NO-EDGE remain immutable historical-10x evidence; failed A1 is terminal archaeology; novelty Pass N1 is source-complete as immutable N1-A chronology; N1-A1 and N1-A2 are immutable failed audit chronology; N1-A3 authenticated ROW/RUN closure is owner-banked but awaits another fresh independent audit; N2 is blocked and no prototype is next;
+Formation status: **ACTIVE — P1–P6 and post-P6 NO-EDGE remain immutable historical-10x evidence; failed A1 is terminal archaeology; novelty Pass N1 is source-complete as immutable N1-A chronology; N1-A1, N1-A2, and N1-A3 are
+immutable failed-audit chronology; N1-A4 byte-owned ROW/RUN closure is independently source-clean and awaits its commit/pin with the prior-art adjudication; N2 is blocked and no prototype is next;
 N-DNF/N-WRR remain born-RED holds, N-GLL is no-go/fatal-only, and both formation clean audits remain blocked**